 Remember those omega-3 fatty acids we talked about earlier?
 Nuts and seeds are also an easy way to get more of these fatty acids into your diet.
 These foods also have other nutrients that fight hair loss, including zinc, vitamin E, and selenium.
 Snack on almonds, walnuts, and Brazil nuts for an afternoon pick-me-up, or add flax seeds or chia seeds to your oatmeal.
 For the best benefit to your overall health, look for nuts that aren’t roasted or salted.

 Thinning hair can affect your self-esteem and overall emotional well-being, but some strategies, like eating more healthy foods, can help you feel more in control.
-If you’re dealing with hair loss or thinning hair, we invite you to contact a Transitions member hair loss specialist near you to discuss your concerns and get all your questions answered.
+If you are dealing with hair loss or thinning hair, we invite you to contact a Transitions member hair loss specialist near you to discuss your concerns and get all your questions answered.
 Our independent members are location nationwide from Canada and New England to South Florida and Southern California.